How Insurance Rates Vary Based on Where You Live in San DiegoAugust 6, 2021

 The state of California actually has laws in place to determine what factors an insurance company can use to help establish rates.
 In California, ZIP code cannot be the highest determining factor, but it can still be used as part of the equation, even for the average home insurance costs.

 This may seem like more to add to your to-do list before moving, but these factors are just good to know.
 An area is more than its traffic conditions and weather patterns, but these factors do contribute to the landscape of a neighborhood.
+Also keep in mind that there are many variables that impact auto insurance rates, even the type of job you have.
 Remember these factors when you make that first call to start or transfer your insurance coverage.

 About the author: Laura Gunn is a car insurance expert who researches and writes for the insurance comparison site, CarInsurance.org.
 She is an avid traveler who enjoys learning more about the areas she visits and sharing that information with others.